Burnout in Professionals: How to Protect Your Mental Health | Adult Therapy and Counselling Singapore

 Taking a short walk between meetings

-Practising slow breathing for a few minutes
+Practising slow breathing

 Eating lunch away from your desk